 - Ensure you have a robust way to understand what clients are feeling right now by inviting input in advance.

 - Focus on connecting by looking at the camera during video calls and being intentional about your background.

 - Use tools to create an interaction (e.g., whiteboard, mindmap software).

 - Provide clear instructions and consider using a video to show clients how to connect.

 - Record yourself and ask for feedback from someone you trust.

-Another important aspect of leadership during challenging times is self-care.
-Many financial advisors are “Type A” personalities who take on significant workload and need to step back to check in on how they themselves are doing.
+And don’t forget: another important aspect of leadership during challenging times is self-care.
+Many financial advisors are “Type A” personalities who take on a significant workload.
+It happens quite easily, so be sure to step back and check in on how you and your colleagues are doing.

-“Are you ready to lead and if so, don’t forget to take care of yourself,” said Julie.
+“Are you ready to lead and if so, don’t forget to take care of yourself.”